sanacommerce/DeveloperPortal/DeveloperPortal/adk/productwizard.md

 ## Final remarks

 In this tutorial you created a small application using create-react-app.
 You learned how to communicate with the webstore through a spawned window, and you interacted with the graph to add a product to the basket.
-A simple tutorial which shows the flexibility and usabilty of the ADK.
+A simple tutorial which showcases the flexibility and usabilty of the ADK.